 We need to be able to track our efforts in a way that allows us to quantify our success in order to understand the significance of any activity.
 App Store Connect is the default platform that provides data on an app’s performance.

-The platform is not perfect and working with the data in iTunes has its limitations.
+The platform is not perfect and working with the data in App Store Connect has its limitations.
 Below is a list of some of the limitations:

 - Updating – no ease of updating like in Google Play

 - Filtering data – it is only possible to filter by two parameters in the Analytics section